 Accelerate Your Career - MS Operations and

 The Operations and Project Management MS Degree curriculum is a 36-credit interdisciplinary program that gives you the knowledge, skills, and education necessary to pursue or accelerate a career in Operations Management and Project Management.
-This program, which can be completed in 18 months, provides a market-relevant combination of a comprehensive business education and real-world applications.
+This program, which can be completed in as few as 15 months, provides a market-relevant combination of a comprehensive business education and real-world applications.

 The MS in Operations and Project Management curriculum will expose you to contemporary areas that are in high demand by business organizations: